Ezra Cornell: Railroad business and letter writing

 Llenroc was constructed by Cornell prior to his 1874 death; it is now the Delta Phi fraternity house at Cornell University.

 Cornell entered the railroad business, but fared poorly due to the Panic of 1873.
 He began construction of a palatial Ithaca mansion, Llenroc, whose name was Cornell spelled in reverse, to replace his farmhouse, but died before it was completed.
 Llenroc was maintained by Cornell's heirs for several decades until being sold to Cornell University's chapter of the Delta Phi fraternity, which occupies it to this day; Forest Park, Cornell's farmhouse, was sold to Cornell University's Delta Tau Delta fraternity chapter but was later demolished.

-A prolific letter writer, Cornell corresponded with a great many people and would write dozens of letters each week.
+Cornell corresponded with many people and would write dozens of letters each week.
 This was due partly to his wide traveling and also to the many business associates he maintained during his years as an entrepreneur and later as a politician and university founder.
 Cornell University has made the approximately 30,000 letters in the Cornell Correspondence available online.